ParallelSSH/parallel-ssh/.github/CONTRIBUTING.rst

 Release Procedure
 =================

-* Create new tag
+* Create a new release via Github releases for a new tag
-* Add release notes for tag via GitHub releases
+* Select <create new tag on publish>

-Creating a new tag can be done via the Github Releases page automatically if one does not already exist.
+* Add release notes for tag via GitHub releases page

 Auto-versioning from Git tags and revision
 -------------------------------------------